aswingkumar/-prediction-of-health-insurance-charges/README.md

 - Smoker            	-       Whether or not the customer is a smoker.
 (Boolean)
 - Region            	-       The region the customer lives in.
 (String)
 - Charges           	-         The insurance charges for the customer.
+(Float)
+-
-(Float) To see the complete video explanation on this topic, check out the following link:
+ To see the complete video explanation on this topic, check out the following link:

+# Workflow of Machine Learning Problem
+1. Explore the data and find correlations between inputs and targets
+2. Pick the right model, loss functions and optimizer for the problem at hand
+3. Scale numeric variables and one-hot encode categorical data
+4. Set aside a test set (using a fraction of the training set)
+5. Train the model
+6. Make predictions on the test set and compute the loss